Ayrlies

 ★★★★★★

-This large country Garden now covers 6 hectares and is linked to the sea by the Wetlands.
-For near six decades, Beverley McConnell has created and tended the garden from a blank clay canvas of farmland, in a style that is quintessentially New Zealand.
+Ayrlies now covers six hectares of countryside and is linked to the sea by the Wetlands.
+For over six decades, Beverley McConnell has created and tended the garden from a blank clay canvas of farmland, in a quintessentially New Zealand style.
 It includes many large trees – liquidambar, swamp cypress, pin oak and redwoods – which have grown rapidly in the warm wet climate.
-Each area has its own emphasis but merges easily into the next, always preserving the harmony of the whole.
-Careful arboriculture preserves view lines to the Hauraki Gulf and within the garden.
-Colour is most vigorous during November with the wildest array of blooms in the roses and other spring-flowering plants.
-An abundance of blossom provides homes to bees, insects and pollinators that proliferate in harmful-spray-free Ayrlies.
+Each area has its own emphasis but merges easily into the next, preserving a harmony that inspires a reflective and soulful experience, offering a welcomed pause from the hectic pace and technology of our lives.
+Careful arboriculture preserves view lines within the garden and to the Hauraki Gulf.
+Colour is most vigorous during November, with the wildest array of roses blooming alongside spring-flowering plants.
+An abundance of blossoms provide homes to bees, insects and pollinators that proliferate in pesticide-free Ayrlies.

 Beverley’s extraordinary vision saw the creation of 14 hectares of wetlands in 2001 on land that was originally a salt marsh.
-Only New Zealand native trees and plants including giant grasses line the boardwalk, bridges and lake that provide an abundant refuge for wildlife.
-The ecologically rich environment combined with the foreshore has become home to an outstanding count of over 82 species of native and visiting wildlife, including the NZ dotterel and dabchick as well as the elusive spotted crake.
-The wetlands have been acknowledged as significant and culturally important.
-James Brown, chair of Ngai Tai ki Tamaki, recently told Bev, ‘Your work is the work of chiefs and benefits us all.
+Only Aotearoa native trees and plants, including giant grasses, line the boardwalks and lake that provide an abundant refuge for wildlife.
+The ecologically rich environment combined with the foreshore has become home to an outstanding count of over 82 species of native and visiting wildlife, including the NZ dotterel and dabchick as well as the elusive spotless crake.
+The Wetlands have been acknowledged as significant and culturally important.
+The late James Brown, former chair of Ngai Tai ki Tamaki, said ‘Your work is the work of chiefs and benefits us all.
 In 1000 years, Ngai Tai ki Tamaki will remember Bev McConnell for her garden and forest, which I am sure will still be casting her shadow across Turanga.’

 Facilities and Amenities

-Please note: the garden comprises 4 1/2 hectares of rolling terrain, some with steep slopes
+Please note the garden comprises 6 hectares of rolling terrain, some with steep slopes

 From the Southern Motorway (SH1), take East Tamaki/Otara, Exit 444: